jadecobra/python_tdd_exercises/source/truth table 01.rst

       return True

   and the terminal shows an :doc:`AssertionError` since the ``logical_false`` function currently returns a different value from what is expected
-* update the return value to :doc:`False </data structures: booleans>` and the terminal shows passing tests
+* When I update the return value to :doc:`False </data structures: booleans>`, the terminal shows passing tests

   .. code-block:: python